lcalisto/workshop-postgis-raster/README.md

 END
 ```

- You can access to this wms using the following URL:
+ You can access this WMS using the following URL:

 [http://54.37.13.53/mapservices/srtm](http://54.37.13.53/mapservices/srtm)